The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: Experimental Validation

+\textbf{Practical trade-offs.} We now benchmark these models in end-to-end fashion, both in terms of model size and inference speed.
+For model size, we report size of the checkpoint in MB after standard gzip compression.
+For inference speed, we report number of items per second (throughput) on the well-established SQuAD v1.1 CPU-inference benchmark with a sequence length of 128 and a batch size of 32.
+Figure~\ref{fig:inference} depicts relative accuracy versus magnitude of improvement in speed and model size.
+As baseline for full recovery, we follow the community-standard e.g.~\cite{Sanh2020MovementPA}, and adopt the dense \bert model with 88.54 F1 score.
+The baseline for inference speed is dense \bert inference with DeepSparse, which matches the industry-standard ONNX Runtime inference engine.
 Results suggest a roughly-linear trade-off between compression and accuracy loss, with a compression jump around 1\% accuracy drop, due to quantization being applied.
-Specifically, we observe 8.4x higher inference throughput at less than 1\% relative accuracy loss to the dense BERT-base model, 10x speedup at < 2\%, 15x speedup at < 3\% drop, and 29x speedup at < 7.5\% accuracy loss.
-This demonstrates how compounding compression can be used to optimize a single \textit{backbone} LLM to various latency requirements.
-Detailed results are in Appendix Table \ref{tab:deepsparseresults}.
+Specifically, we observe 8.4x higher inference speedup at < 1\% accuracy drop, 10x speedup at < 2\% drop, 15x speedup at < 3\% drop, and 29x speedup at < 7.5\% accuracy drop.
+This shows how compound compression can optimize LLMs to various latencies.
+See Appendix Table \ref{tab:deepsparseresults} for full results.